-Dr. JB Dyas has taught jazz to students of all levels in a wide variety of venues, including middle and high schools, performing arts high schools, summer jazz camps, colleges and universities, jazz institutes and more.
-His "How to Teach Jazz to High School and College Students" video series can be found free online at artistshousemusic.org.
-Formerly the executive director of the Brubeck Institute, Dr. Dyas currently serves as Vice President for Education and Curriculum Development at the Thelonious Monk Institute of Jazz at UCLA.
-He has conributed several educational articles to DownBeat's Woodshed department.
+Dr. JB Dyas has taught jazz to students of all levels in a wide variety of venues, including middle and high schools, performing arts high schools, summer jazz camps, colleges and universities, jazz institutes, and more.
+His "How to Teach Jazz to High School and College Students" video series can be found free online at www.artistshousemusic.org.
+Formerly the executive director of the Brubeck Institute, Dr. Dyas currently serves as Vice President for Education and Curriculum Development at the Herbie Hancock Institute of Jazz at UCLA.